 Fear makes our mind exaggerate the possible negatives and diminish the possible positives of our actions.
 But you can fight back by firmly believing that good outcomes are 100% guaranteed if you simply give the situation you are in your best shot.
 What hinders your belief that this time it may all just work out is the negative side of gaining experience – becoming cynical.
 But you want to learn from the past without growing a thick shell of disbelief in good outcomes, right?
 Remember how as children we all believed that we would just go into the world, do our best, and everything would simply work out?
-Reboot your grown, jaded system back to this belief, and you will find it easier to move forward with your projects and relationships without holding back.
+Reboot your older, more jaded system back to this belief, and you will find it easier to move forward with your projects and relationships without holding back.

 At first, it may seem that such childlike unyielding trust in your ability to make things work does not work for the real, adult world.
 But if you think about it, most of the time when we put our best foot forward, we do receive dividends down the line.
 It is more obvious when our endeavours come to full fruition, of course.
 But even when some relationships and projects fall apart, despite the effort invested, the next opportunity you catch brings you the rewards of all past learnings and experiences.